-(1) The difference with respect to the values reported in the Half-Year Financial Report at 30th June 2018, refers to the reclassification of the change in the valuation of CO2 hedging derivatives that were reported among the non-recurring items and are instead now included among the hedging derivatives and the net exchange differences.
+(1) The difference with respect to the values reported in Interim Financial Report as of 30th September 2018, refers to the reclassification of the change in the valuation of CO2 hedging derivatives that were reported among the non-recurring items and are instead now included among the hedging derivatives and the net exchange differences.

-In 2018, non-recurring items essentially refer to provisions relating to the free allocation of CO2 due to the North plants for the 2015-17 period, for which a formal request was resubmitted October 2018 following the dispute concerning the process previously followed, following the acquisition of the business unit from Versalis.
+In 2018, non-recurring items essentially refer to provisions relating to the free allocation of CO2 due to the North plants for the 2015-17 period, for which a formal request was re-submitted October 2018 following the dispute concerning the process previously followed, following the acquisition of the business unit from Versalis.
 This request was approved at national level and is currently being examined by the European Commission.